Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Step 8: Publishing (platform specifics, final verification)

-Each step includes what to do, how to do it, quality standards, common problems, and time estimates.
-Not “write content” but “write 1,200-1,500 word article following brand voice guide, using 3-5 sources, incorporating SEO keywords, completing in 3-4 hours.”
+“write 1,200–1,500 word article following brand voice guide, using 3–5 sources, incorporating SEO keywords, completing in 3–4 hours.”

-This tactic prevents training chaos.
 Standard approach: hire first, realize you don’t know how to explain your process, document while training (slow).
-Systems-first approach: document before hiring, hand a complete guide to the new person (fast).

 Quality isn’t subjective when documented.
 “High-quality content” is vague.
 This is specific:

-Content Quality Standards:
+Content Quality Standards

-Passes Grammarly with a 90+ score
+Passes Grammarly 90+ score

 Includes 3–5 credible sources with hyperlinks